-All strawberries for export must be free from trash (for example, stem and leaf material, seeds, soil, animal matter/parts or other extraneous material) and foreign matter.
-Freedom from trash will be confirmed by the inspection procedures.
-Export lots or consignments found to contain trash or foreign matter should be withdrawn from export unless approved remedial action such as reconditioning is made available and applied to the export consignment and then reinspected.
+The objective of this measure is to ensure that strawberries for export are free from trash (for example stem and leaf material; seeds; soil; animal matter/parts or other extraneous material) and foreign matter.

+Freedom from trash must be confirmed by the inspection procedures.
+Export lots or consignments found to contain trash or foreign matter should be withdrawn from export unless approved remedial action such as reconditioning is made available and applied to the export consignment and then re-inspected.